top of page

 It's important to note that, in some cases, acne may be a chronic condition that requires ongoing treatment to manage.
 Also, it's important to follow the treatment plan as prescribed by the dermatologist, even if improvement is seen, to avoid relapse and to get the best results.

-Here are a few tips that can help to prevent acne and acne flare-ups:
+Here are a few tips that can help prevent acne and acne flare-ups:

 1. Keeping the skin clean: Gently washing the face twice a day with a mild cleanser can help to remove excess oil and bacteria.
 It's important to avoid over-washing and scrubbing the skin, as this can irritate the skin and make acne worse.